-Urinary incontinence (UI) impacts approximately 33% of older (≥55 years) women [1] and can lead to a reduction in their quality of life, reduced psychological health, lack of confidence, feeling of reduced sexuality and societal exclusion [2].
-Some women report feeling embarrassment and a sense of taboo related to their continence issues and may not seek help or discuss the matter with others including their partners [2-6].
-Older women are also less likely to be referred to continence care by their GP than younger women [7].
+Urinary incontinence (UI) impacts approximately 33% of older (≥55 years) women and can lead to a reduction in their quality of life, reduced psychological health, lack of confidence, feeling of reduced sexuality and societal exclusion.2 Some women report feeling embarrassment and a sense of taboo related to their continence issues and may not seek help or discuss the matter with others including their partners.2-6 Older women are also less likely to be referred to continence care by their general practitioner than younger women.7

-The majority of empirical UI research has been conducted in community rather than hospital in-patient settings, and little is known about the prevalence and incidence of UI in older women during hospital addmissions.
+The majority of empirical UI research has been conducted in community rather than hospital inpatient settings, and little is known about the prevalence and incidence of UI in older women during hospital addmissions.
 Additionally, research conducted in community populations has demonstrated that UI is not correlated with increased mortality or significant morbidity.
-Our review indicated that there is no published literature investigating older womens UI and mortality rates in secondary care populations [8].
-It is also not clear what disease areas or clinical problems increase the incidence or whether UI impacts morbidities such as frailty, for these women.
-However, it is known that individuals who are at the end of their life, or in receipt of palliative care, are more likely to experience UI, although they are more likely to be in receipt of catheterisation for their UI [9].
+Our review indicated that there is no published literature investigating older women's UI and mortality rates in secondary care populations.8 It is also not clear what disease areas or clinical problems increase the incidence or whether UI impacts morbidities, such as frailty, for these women.
+However, it is known that individuals who are at the end of their life, or in receipt of palliative care, are more likely to experience UI, although they are more likely to be in receipt of catheterisation for their UI.9

-Causes of UI for older women include a weak/damaged pelvic floor, pressure on the bladder due to obesity [10] and/or physiological changes due to menopause.
-Other issues implicated are an overactive bladder or constipation, drinking alcohol or caffeine, concentrated urine and frequent urinary tract infections [11].
-Certain medications, such as diuretics, anti-depressants, hormone replacement therapy, angiotensin converting enzyme (ACE) inhibitors and sedatives may also cause problems [12].
-Women of advancing age are also at greater risk of UI due to associated conditions being more likely to occur in older age, despite this, UI is not a normal part of ageing [13, 14].
+Causes of UI for older women include a weak/damaged pelvic floor, pressure on the bladder due to obesity10 and/ or physiological changes due to menopause.
+Other issues implicated are an overactive bladder or constipation, drinking alcohol or caffeine, concentrated urine and frequent urinary tract infections.
+11 Certain medications, such as diuretics, anti-depressants, hormone replacement therapy, ACE inhibitors and sedatives, may also cause problems.
+12 Women of advancing age are also at greater risk of UI due to associated conditions being more likely to occur in older age; despite this, UI is not a normal part of ageing.
+13 14

-Some clinical conditions (e.g. arthritis, stroke, parkinsons, multiple sclerosis, dementia) that limit a women's mobility and ability to easily reach toileting facilities may increase the likelihood of UI.
-Women, with comorbid conditions such as neurological conditions (e.g. Parkinson's disease, multiple sclerosis), diabetes, heart failure, hypertension and respiratory disease may also be more likely to experience UI particularly during episodes of exacerbation of their symptoms [15, 16].
-Studies have shown that UI in older women is a contributing factor to both falls and the development of pressure ulcers [17-19].
-Moisture and/or UI, along with other factors such as immobility, friction, reduced nutritional state, age and comorbid conditions are all known contributory factors to development of pressure ulcers [19, 20].
-Likewise, immobility and difficulty accessing toileting facilities in a timely way, have also been linked to falls [21, 22].
-In turn both falls and pressure ulcers are associated with frailty and increased mortality in older adults [23].
+Some clinical conditions (eg, arthritis, stroke, Parkinson's disease, multiple sclerosis, dementia) that limit a woman's mobility and ability to easily reach toileting facilities may increase the likelihood of UI.
+Women with comorbid conditions such as neurological conditions (eg, Parkinson's disease, multiple sclerosis), diabetes, heart failure, hypertension and respiratory disease may also be more likely to experience UI particularly during episodes of exacerbation of their symptoms.
+15 16 Studies have shown that UI in older women is a contributing factor to both falls and the development of pressure ulcers.
+17-19 Moisture and/or UI, along with other factors such as immobility, friction, reduced nutritional state, age and comorbid conditions, are all known contributory factors to development of pressure ulcers.
+19 20 Likewise, immobility and difficulty accessing toileting facilities in a timely way have also been linked to falls.
+21 22 In turn, both falls and pressure ulcers are associated with frailty and increased mortality in older adults.23